 - Preheat oven to 375° F., with rack in centre of oven.
 Grease a 9 or 10-inch round by 3-inch high cake pan or spring-form pan and line the bottom with a round of parchment paper.

 - In a medium bowl, whisk together the flour, cornmeal, baking powder and baking soda.
 In a separate medium bowl, whisk together the eggs, maple syrup, oil and vanilla.
 Set aside.

 - In the bowl of a stand mixer with the paddle attachment, or in a large bowl with a hand mixer, cream together the butter, 1 1/2 cups sugar, salt and zest.
 Mix just until thoroughly combined.

 - With the mixer running, slowly add the egg mixture into the batter, just until combined.

 - With the mixer on low speed, add one-half of the flour mixture to the batter and quickly mix for 5 seconds.
 Turn off the mixer and add the rest of the flour, the ricotta and one-half of the cranberries.
 Mix the remaining cranberries into the batter over low speed just until combined, being careful not to over mix.

-- Bake the cake until a toothpick/skewer inserted in the centre comes out clean, about 1 hour and 15 minutes.
+- Bake the cake until a tester inserted in the centre comes out clean, about 1 hour and 15 minutes.
 Place a loose piece of foil over the top of the cake if it starts to darken too much.
 Cool the cake on a wire rack before removing it from the pan.